Haidra-Org/AI-Horde/index_stable.md

 These are the people who made this software possible.

 * [Db0](https://dbzer0.com) - Development and Maintenance
+* [Haidra](https://github.com/haidra-org) - The amazing developer community helping to maintain and improve the AI Horde ecosystem.
 * [Sponsors](/sponsors) - See our complete sponsor list including our patreon supporters

 And of course, everyone contributing their SD to the horde!